 Is there a rationale, except for the goal of ensuring the stability of the external transactions, for differing magnitude of foreign exchange reserves?
-FER are correlated with imports (with exports - as well, but the correlation is much weaker, adjusted R2 is 26% and 13% respectively - fig. 3.2A), but are not correlated with any other variables that are supposed to explain the level of reserves (table 3).
-We tried the volatility of external trade, terms of trade, net fuel imports, the current account, private capital flows, total debt and short-term debt, debt service payments, international and domestic interest rates, per capita GDP - neither of the indicators was statistically significant (not shown in the table).
-The only way to improve the goodness of fit is to include the indicator of investment climate, which acquires the "wrong" sign - the better the investment climate, the higher are reserves.
-This suggests that the causation runs the other way: the accumulation of reserves improves the investment climate.
-It is also noteworthy that the goodness of fit improves significantly once the average GDP per capita growth indicator is included on the right hand side.
-It does not tell us which way the causation runs, but suggests that the unexplained by the objective circumstances variation of FER, i.e. the variation that should be attributed to policy factors, is strongly correlated with growth.
-Later we use the policy induced change in FER in growth regressions.
+FER are correlated with imports (with exports - as well, but the correlation is much weaker, adjusted R2 is 26% and 13% respectively - fig. 3.3), but are not correlated with many other variables that are supposed to explain the level of reserves (table 3).
+We tried the volatility of external trade, terms of trade, net fuel imports, the current account, private capital flows, total debt and short-term debt, debt service payments, international and domestic interest rates - neither of the indicators was statistically significant (not shown in the table).
+GDP per capita and the indicator of investment climate acquire the negative sign - the worse is the investment climate, and the poorer is the country, the more rapid is the growth of reserves.
+To put it differently, other things being equal, poor countries with poor investment climate should increase FER faster (probably using them as a collateral) than others.
+The average level of FER to GDP ratio for the long term period (1960-99) has a negative impact on the change of FER in 1975-99, which is in line with the intuition - countries with high level of FER did not need to increase it.